Thai Nicknames – Pig Pork Moo

 Photograph Thaksin Shinawatra www.kremlin.ru.

-About Martyn
+Martyn

-I'm a fifty-one year old Englishman living in the town of Swindon in rural Wiltshire and I harbour a real deep desire to retire in Thailand one day.
+I'm a sixty-year-old Englishman living in the town of Swindon in rural Wiltshire and I have a real deep desire to retire in Thailand one day.
 If you don't have a dream then you won't have a dream come true.
-Perhaps that should be dweam come twue.

 1. Thank god for Thai nicknames.
 I have had to learn dozens since arriving, and am only just getting them all.
 I’ve even started calling the misses by hers, Nan, which I always refused to call her because ‘Nan’ is of course saved for grandparents, but I’m calling the misses ‘Nan’ more and more, simply cos that’s what I hear other people call her.
-The Thai’s all think calling me ‘Ben’ is weird, as in Thai it’s usually a girls name, so I’m told :) It works both ways though, a girl in the office hear is called ‘John’ LOL.
+The Thai’s all think calling me ‘Ben’ is weird, as in Thai it’s usually a girls name, so I’m told 🙂 It works both ways though, a girl in the office hear is called ‘John’ LOL.

 Ben Shingleton’s last blog post..Ed Carabao visits the TEE Coffee Shop in Suphanburi